FreddyMSchubert/42_Philosophers/README.md

 2. Start off each philosopher picking up another fork first - We can use this to our advantage by having every second philosopher pick up their right fork first and every other philosopher their left fork first.
 This makes fork deadlocks `impossible`.
 Simple method, but it helped a lot!

-3. Finally, I had problems with philosophers taking another hilosophers eating spot - the pattern seen in the image right about would sometimes break at random, and an unexpected philo would grab a fork, not even noticing the death of their neighbour in deep concentration!
+3. Finally, I had problems with philosophers taking another philosophers eating spot - the pattern seen in the image right about would sometimes break at random, and an unexpected philo would grab a fork, not even noticing the death of their neighbour in deep concentration!
 	- To fix this, I implemented a scheduling system where each philosopher calculates their expected eating time and if the philosopher would be able to pick up a fork but is still not close to this time they will just leave the fork lie there.
 This fixed the problem!
+Just make philosophers only eat when they are actually hungry.
-	- I have not talked to anyone else who had this problem - but who cares, this philosophers implementation is now by far the most stable I've seen around.
+	- I have not talked to anyone else who had this problem - some random chance must have played its part there, this philosophers implementation is now by far the most stable I've seen around.

 > Those 3 ideas combined made my program run smoothly every time.